White people: United States

-The cultural boundaries separating White Americans from other racial or ethnic categories are contested and always changing.
-Professor David R. Roediger of the University of Illinois, suggests that the construction of the White race in the United States was an effort to mentally distance slave owners from slaves.
+Historical White identities

 By the eighteenth century, White had become well established as a racial term.
 Author John Tehranian has noted the changing classifications of immigrant ethnic groups in American history.
 At various times each of the following groups has been allegedly excluded from being considered White, despite generally having been considered legally White under the US census and US naturalization law: Germans, Greeks, White Hispanics, Arabs, Iranians, Afghans, Irish, Italians, Jews of European and Mizrahi descent, Slavs, and Spaniards.
 On several occasions Finns were "racially" discriminated against in their early years of immigration and not considered European but "Asian".
 Some believed that they were of Mongolian ancestry rather than "native" European origin due to the Finnish language belonging to the Uralic and not the Indo-European language family.

 During American history, the process of officially being defined as White by law often came about in court disputes over the pursuit of citizenship.
 The Immigration Act of 1790 offered naturalization only to "any alien, being a free white person".
 In at least 52 cases, people denied the status of White by immigration officials sued in court for status as White people.
 By 1923, courts had vindicated a "common-knowledge" standard, concluding that "scientific evidence" was incoherent.
 Legal scholar John Tehranian says that this was a "performance-based" standard, relating to religious practices, education, intermarriage, and a community's role in the United States.

 In 1923, the Supreme Court decided in United States v.
 Bhagat Singh Thind that people of Indian descent were not White men, and thus not eligible for citizenship.
 While Thind was a high caste Hindu born in the northern Punjab region and classified by certain scientific authorities as of the Aryan race, the court conceded that he was not White or Caucasian since the word Aryan "has to do with linguistic and not at all with physical characteristics" and "the average man knows perfectly well that there are unmistakable and profound differences" between Indians and White people.
 In United States v.
 Cartozian (1925), an Armenian immigrant successfully argued (and the Supreme Court agreed) that his nationality was White in contradistinction to other people of the Near East – Kurds, Turks, and Arabs in particular – on the basis of their Christian religious traditions.
 In conflicting rulings In re Hassan (1942) and Ex parte Mohriez, United States District Courts found that Arabs did not, and did qualify as White, respectively, under immigration law.